Human Rights and Endeavours for its Protection in India

 This case is also known as the “Habeas Corpus case”.
 In this case, Justice H.R.
-Khanna ordered that state cannot deprive anyone of his Right to Life and Personal Liberty without due process of law.
+Khanna ordered that the state cannot deprive anyone of his Right to Life and Personal Liberty without due process of law.

 This case is also known as Maintenance case”.
 In this case, the Supreme Court granted maintenance to Shah Bano beyond the personal law of Muslims.
 Read this judgement the Supreme Court protected the rights of Muslim women around the country.

-All these judgements of the Supreme Court prove that the Supreme Court has always been protected the HumanRights and it will always be protecting the Human Rights.
+All these judgements of the Supreme Court prove that the Supreme Court has always been protected the HumanRights and it will always be protecting Human Rights.

-In India, there is the National Human Rights Commission at Central level and the State Human Right commission at the state level to protect Human Rights.
+In India, there is the National Human Rights Commission at the Central level and the State Human Right commission at the state level to protect Human Rights.
 Also, there are various human rights courts for the prevention of the violation of human rights.
 In India, Human Rights are well protected by law and the Constitution.

 India is a signatory to the UDHR and thus it respects the concept of Human Rights.
 The Indian Constitution has given six fundamental rights to the citizens of India in its part III which are enforceable by law.
 Supreme Court is the guardian of these rights and other lower courts are also the protectors of these rights.

-The protection of Human Rights Act directs the High Courts to do sessions on Human Rights cases for speedy justice.
+The protection of the Human Rights Act directs the High Courts to do sessions on Human Rights cases for speedy justice.
 The Human Rights law is well structured in India and the superior, as well as the lower courts, always do their best to promote it.